Adam-G-Klein/UntitledCardGame/README.md

 #### Literally trying to do anything with a button

 Buttons don't seem to be playing nicely at all with DoNotDestroyOnLoad(), this is the second time I've tracked an issue back to it.
 There's methods of making unity objects clickable/hoverable that we'll use instead of Unity's button script.
 For now I've just been sticking stuff in KeyInputForTesting.cs and putting the prefab wherever I need it.

+#### Things to try if your intellisense breaks (no error squigglies or function recommendations)

+1. Reinstall the .NET SDK and restart your machine.
+Download [here](https://dotnet.microsoft.com/en-us/download)

+2. In Unity, go to Edit -> Preferences -> External Tools
+    - Make sure External Script Editor is pointed to your VsCode installation (The Visual Studio Code executable can be found at /Applications/Visual Studio Code.app on macOS, %localappdata%\Programs\Microsoft VS Code\Code.exe on Windows by default.)
+    - Check all of the checkboxes under "create .csproj files for" and then click "Regenerate Project Files"

+3. Reinstall VsCode

+4. Reinstall Unity